xvdp/gaussian-splatting/README.md

 # 3D Gaussian Splatting for Real-Time Radiance Field Rendering
+## low_memory branch: xvdp
+Original project training routines load all images in memory, which reduces max image size that can be used and prevents training on scenes with large number of images.
+This branch trades training speed for larger datasets.

+If run with default values it should result in identical behaviour as the original code, equivalent to passing load_image_mode = 1.
+If one has sufficient GPU memory and small enough datasets this option suffices, and is fastest.
+* load_image_mode = 0 : stores the viewPointCams in a torch Dataset and uses multiprocessing from the correspoding Dataloader to load images.
+* load_image_mode = 2 : creates an .h5 file to store all images and loads from there.
+This option is equally fast on resolution scale 8 but adds some loading overhead when when images are larger - but  it can load larger images or scenes with lots of imeages.
+Disk space is requried.

+The code to modify loading is a bit messy as it attempts to keep the original code structure, it was built so because so many of the branches utilize the same structure, so it should be a relatively painless

+___
 Bernhard Kerbl*, Georgios Kopanas*, Thomas Leimkühler, George Drettakis (* indicates equal contribution)<br>
 | [Webpage](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/) | [Full Paper](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/3d_gaussian_splatting_high.pdf) | [Video](https://youtu.be/T_kXY43VZnk) | [Other GRAPHDECO Publications](http://www-sop.inria.fr/reves/publis/gdindex.php) | [FUNGRAPH project page](https://fungraph.inria.fr) |<br>
 | [T&T+DB COLMAP (650MB)](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/input/tandt_db.zip) | [Pre-trained Models (14 GB)](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip) | [Viewers for Windows (60MB)](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/binaries/viewers.zip) | [Evaluation Images (7 GB)](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/evaluation/images.zip) |<br>